 - See specific colors when experiencing a particular physical sensation, such as pain

-There’s a condition called mirror-touch synesthesia, where an individual can physically feel the same sensation that another person around them is feeling, or the most common form of synesthesia, grapheme-color synesthesia.
+There’s a condition called mirror-touch synesthesia, where an individual can physically feel the same sensation that another person around them is feeling.
+The most common form of synesthesia however is called grapheme-color synesthesia.
 Grapheme-color synesthesia occurs when an individual’s brain pairs certain numbers or letters with specific colors or even patterns.

 The Discovery of Synesthesia

 Synesthesia was first discovered in the late 19th and early 20th centuries.
-There was research done by Simon Baron-Cohen, who studied synesthesia at the University of Cambridge.
-A theory proposed by a psychologist in Ontario Canada named Daphne Maurer is that all human beings have connections between the senses, but only these individuals can use them, so it’s a gift.
+Research was done by Simon Baron-Cohen, who studied synesthesia at the University of Cambridge.
+He studied a theory proposed by a psychologist in Ontario Canada named Daphne Maurer.
+His theory proposed that all human beings have connections between the senses, but only certain individuals can use them.
 Synesthesia is not a disorder, but a neurological condition.
 It happens when neurological pathways cross, and as a result, sensory information merges in a person’s brain.
 There are cases where the condition can feel unpleasant.
-In the case of mirror-touch synesthesia, however, the condition can be unsettling, mainly if an individual sees someone in extreme pain and, in turn, feel that pain themselves.
+In the case of mirror-touch synesthesia, the condition can be unsettling.
+If an individual sees someone in extreme pain, they might in turn feel that pain themselves.

 Is it Dangerous?

-Synesthesia is not a dangerous condition.
-It can be uncomfortable or strange for the person experiencing the merging of multiple senses at the same time.
-Some senses overlap that don’t bother people, and there are others that are uncomfortable.
-For example, as mentioned above, mirror-touch Synesthesia can a person feel uneasy in their body.
+Synesthesia is not a dangerous condition, but it can be uncomfortable for the person experiencing the merging of multiple senses.
+For example, mirror-touch Synesthesia can cause a person to feel uneasy in their body.
 If they’re watching a movie where a character experiences physical trauma, they might feel that pain in their body at the same time as viewing the film.
 That experience is unpleasant, and they can’t control it at that moment.
 It’s a natural feeling that goes along with the condition.
 People with Synesthesia can’t control their symptoms.
 Imagine that you smelled smoke from a candle that was just blown out.
 You can’t control that sensation.
 That’s the same way that a person with Synesthesia operates.
 They can be aware of their symptoms, but they can’t stop them from coming.
 Awareness helps them cope with the uncomfortable crossing of senses.

 How Do You Get Diagnosed with Synesthesia?